-MÉDECINS SANS FRONTIÈRES /DOCTORS WITHOUT BORDERS - ACROSS AFRICA
+- MÉDECINS SANS FRONTIÈRES /DOCTORS WITHOUT BORDERS ACROSS AFRICA

 MSF was created on December 22, 1917, on the belief that all people have the right to medical care regardless of gender, race, religion, creed or political affiliation, and that the needs of these people outweigh respect for national boundaries.
+Since its founding, MSF has treated over a hundred million nations. - respect for national boundaries.
 Since its founding, MSF has treated over a hundred million patients.